Yalantis/Koloda/README.md

 Installation
 --------------
-To install via CocoaPods add this line to your Podfile
+To install via CocoaPods add this lines to your Podfile
 ```ruby
 use_frameworks!
 pod "Koloda"